-The Cheshire Historic Landscape Characterisation (HLC) project was carried out with funding from English Heritage.
+The Cheshire Historic Landscape Characterisation (HLC) project was carried out with funding from Historic England.

 The project has examined the whole of Cheshire, together with Halton, Warrington, and the Wirral.
 It has produced a picture of the entire landscape, including that which is most recent, and for the first time presents a comprehensive view of the sequence of changes that have contributed to the character of the landscape.

 It is managed by the Archaeology Planning Advisory Service, which is part of Cheshire Shared Services, serving Cheshire West and Chester and Cheshire East.

 Further information on the project and access to the maps created is available from the Historic Environment Record Officer.

 Cheshire HLC Booklet (PDF, 2.40MB) – A booklet summarising the work of the Cheshire Historic Landscape Characterisation (HLC) project and providing general guidance for the sustainable management of historic landscapes has been produced by the Historic Environment Team.